2015 Lafayette shooting: Personal life

-The perpetrator, who had been estranged from his family, was described as a wayfarer and a drifter.
-According to law enforcement, he was raised in Columbus, Georgia, and graduated from Columbus High School and Columbus Technical College.
+Houser, who had been estranged from his family, was described as a wayfarer and a drifter.
+According to law enforcement, he was born and raised in Columbus, Georgia, and graduated from Columbus High School in 1973, Columbus State University in 1988, and Columbus Technical College.
 According to an online LinkedIn account belonging to him, he also attended Columbus State University and Faulkner University.
 He owned a number of bars in Georgia.
 He once attended law school but dropped out.
-His last recorded residence was in Phenix City, Alabama, where he purchased his firearm at the Money Miser Northside Pawn shop in February 2014.
-In 2006, he tried to get a concealed carry permit, but he was denied it due to his arson arrest and domestic violence complaint.
+His last recorded residence was in Phenix City, Alabama, where he purchased his firearm at the Money Miser Northside Pawn shop on U.S. Route 280 in February 2014.
+In 2006, he tried to get a concealed carry permit, but he was denied it due to his 1989 arson arrest in Columbus and a domestic violence complaint filed by his wife in Phenix City on October 23, 2005.
+Houser had business ties to LaGrange, Georgia in the late-1990s.
+He was convicted five different times between 1999 and April 2001 for selling alcohol to minors connected to his business in the city revokes Houser's liquor license for Rusty' Buckhead Pub after his fifth conviction in a year for selling alcohol to minors.
+In response, Houser hanged a flag with a swastika approximately the size of a bed sheet on the building where the pub operated, according to a local law enforcement official.
+The Columbus Police Department arrest records show that Houser was arrested three years beforehand for theft by taking for stealing his opponents campaign signs while running for tax commissioner in 1996.